 - Tornado Safety

 Hazardous Waste Satellite Accumulation Area

 Please review the following requirements to ensure that you comply with environmental regulations and safe handling procedures for the storage and disposal of hazardous waste.
-If you have any questions or concerns please contact Safety and Environmental Health at 777-3341.
+If you have any questions or concerns please contact Office of Safety at 701-777-3341.

 Training: Environmental regulations require those who generate or handle hazardous waste be trained.
 Training must take place within six months of date of hire or student involvement with hazardous waste and annually thereafter.
-Training is offered by Safety and Environmental Health.
+Training is offered by Office of Safety.

 Container Labeling: All hazardous waste containers must be labeled at the time that waste is first placed in the container.
 Labels must include the following information.

 - the words "Hazardous Waste"